 And when any true item becomes of value, a faux or artificial product is not far behind.
 Man-made "frosted glass" showed up on the modern market.
 This mechanically created glass is not sea glass.
-At right, a dusty blue triangle of machine tumbled, "faux" sea glass.
+At right, outrageously large, turquoise blue chunk of machine tumbled, "faux" sea glass.

 Real sea glass is glass that has spent time and a unique journey at sea.
 It has stood the test of time and tide, often for decades.
 This is what gives genuine, beach combed sea glass its value and significance.
 The process of mimicking the forces of nature cannot exactly be duplicated.

 Genuine, authentic sea glass is glass (a bottle, a dish, an old window pane) that was once discarded, unwanted, and tossed out to sea as refuse.
 It may have found its way to the shoreline after being thrown overboard from a ship.
 It may have been barged out for dumping by a cargo ship.
 Or it may have been pushed off the edge of a sea shore town's landfill bluff.